sethidhruv188/Expand-A-Conda_TCNJ2024/README.md

 ## What's Next for Expand-a-Conda

 Our roadmap includes scaling up the computing power to achieve a higher frame rate, resulting in faster and more accurate detection capabilities.
 Additionally, we plan to incorporate a user identification system using the OpenCV library, which will aid in the swift identification of victims.

+---

+🚧 **Under Construction** 🚧

+This project is actively being developed, and new features are being constructed!
+Stay tuned for updates.